Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Maryland Stats and Trends

-- Maryland has three wins against the spread in eight games this season.
+- In Maryland's eight games this season, it has three wins against the spread.

-- The Terrapins have been underdogs by 10.5 points or more one time this season and have not covered the spread once.

-- Maryland's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Maryland's games this season have hit the over on four of eight set point totals (50%).

-- Maryland is 3-2 against the spread and 5-0 overall in games when it puts up more than 17 points.
+- Maryland is 3-2 against the spread and 5-0 overall when the team notches more than 17 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.